Dashain Festival of Nepal, 2019 dates, its tradition and celebration

 The night of MahaNavami is also called as KalRatri or the Black night.
 At this time Basantapur Durbar area awakes the whole night and 54 buffaloes, and 54 goats are sacrificed in the DashainGhar according to the tradition.
 Taleju temple is opened publicly on this day.
 More than thousands of devotees visit to pray and honor the goddess throughout the day.

 Bijaya Dashami (Vijayadashami/Day 10)

 The tenth day of the Festival is called BijayaDashami, and the day is the most significant.
 During this day, everyone dressed up in new elegant dresses and receives tika and blessings from the elders.
 The women prepare the tika; a mixture of rice, vermilion, and yogurt.
-The elders also give the younger ones Dakshina and blessings to be a right person and for their better future.
+The elders also give the younger ones Dakshina and blessings to be the right person and for their better future.

 During Dashain, men and women in their fineries visit their elders to seek tika (a dab of red vermilion mixed with yogurt and rice) accompanied by blessings.
 The red tika is taken as a symbol of the blood that ties the family together forever.
-All the family members away from home, gather together, and receive tika from the elder one.
+All the family members away from home, gather together and receive tika from the elder one.
 They celebrate their happiness with each other and eat delicious food.